Privacy choices

 Short answer

 Hue Codex calculates contrast from sRGB relative luminance, compares the unrounded raw ratio against WCAG thresholds, and rounds only the displayed ratio.
-Contrast is treated as a strong readability signal, not a full accessibility guarantee.
+Color Picker Repair V2 then evaluates exact serialized sRGB candidates against every supplied context; it is a deterministic Hue Codex optimization method, not a WCAG-defined repair algorithm or a full accessibility guarantee.

 • Normal text AA requires 4.5:1, normal text AAA requires 7:1, large text AA requires 3:1, and large text AAA requires 4.5:1.